Cartographic creations – Refine symbology

 Deuteranopia simulation on the map

-19. Try the other options in the Color Vision Simulator menu, then click the upper half of the button to turn color simulation off.
+23. Try the other options in the Color Vision Simulator menu.
+When finished, click the upper half of the button to turn color simulation off.

 The ice layer refreshes on the map every time you pan or zoom.
 Because it is a large file, the refresh might not be very fast, slowing you down as you work to design the rest of the map.
 You'll convert the polygons to a raster layer so it can draw faster on the map.